Personal / Safety / Near our network / Building, working or using mobile machinery near overhead lines or poles

 • Raising ground levels

-• Erecting signs
+• Erecting signs and traffic lights

 • Artificial shelter belts and canopies